bovlb/frc-tips/commands/best-practices.md

 Ideally these commands should express their purpose in terms of the problem domain (e.g. startShooting, intakeGamepiece), not how they are implemented.

-If a command needs configuration or other information from elsewhere, then the factory should take a `Supplier`.
-This supplier should be providing outside information, not implementation specifics.
-For example, an aiming system should not receive a specific pivot angle, but instead should be given a distance to target.

 ```java
 // Shared internal implementation
 private Command setState(ShooterMode mode) {